-Oxyspirura mansoni, commonly known as the eye worm, is a type of parasitic roundworm that live in the eyes of their bird hosts.
+Oxyspirura mansoni, referred to often as the eyeworm, is a parasitic roundworm that infects the eyes of birds.
+They live on the surface of and/or behind the eyeball in the lacrimal duct and its associated glands.
 The disease caused by Oxyspirura worms is called oxyspiruriasis or oxypirurosis.
-O. mansoni are most frequently found in tropical and subtropical regions.

 O. mansoni are small (approximately 15mm long, ranging from 8 to 22 mm) white worms that are covered in a cuticle.
 They have a rounded anterior and pointed posterior.